-According to Bankrate’s points and miles valuations, points earned within the American Express Membership Rewards program can be worth up to 2.1 cents apiece toward high-value transfer partner travel.
-That means 60,000 Membership Rewards points could be worth up to $1,260 when transferred to American Express airline and hotel partners.
+According to Bankrate’s points and miles valuations, points earned within the American Express Membership Rewards program can be worth around 2.0 cents apiece toward high-value transfer partner travel.
+That means 60,000 Membership Rewards points could be worth $1,200 when transferred to American Express airline and hotel partners.

-And when you factor in the opportunity to earn 20 percent back on eligible travel and transit purchases (made during the first six months, capped at $200 back), that’s up to $1,460 in first-year value.
+And when you factor in the opportunity to earn 20 percent back on eligible travel and transit purchases (made during the first six months, capped at $200 back), that’s about $1,400 in first-year value.

 Is the Amex Green Card worth applying for?

 The Amex Green Card’s new welcome offer puts it on par with offers from premium travel cards like the Chase Sapphire Reserve®, which charges a $550 annual fee and features a 60,000-point bonus after spending $4,000 within the first three months.

 You won’t score the same level of benefits with the Amex Green Card compared to more premium travel cards, but its $150 annual fee, inclusive travel rewards category and two credit-earning opportunities make it a good choice for those looking to break into the travel rewards space while earning valuable Membership Rewards points.